jumezurike/AfaPrincipleSixteen/README.md

 - 4 + 1 = aka (10) ijite (8) => ana : land

-Not the first and the last stanza these are the segue to the deeper meaning of the cast as the middle stanza decides the direction.
+Note the first and the last stanza these are the segue to the deeper meaning of the cast as the middle stanza decides the direction.

 The meaning does not always come out of the first cast: However, you can clearly see the direction when you examine the loop carefully.

 The meaning of the casted string:
                                       " One will become progressive in the land: Wherein, the support of powerful men will suffice.
 However the so called powerful ones will also become the stinging pain or obstacle."

-The mechanism of the modern oracle have not seen any make over.
+The mechanism of the ancient oracle have not seen any make over as to the direct connection to modern science.
 This means certain practices will have to modify so that individuals will take their thoughts and essence of being to draw it following certain transcendental rules.
 The thought process (ATUMATU) of the consciousness master plan is of certain components: The vibrations of the mind.
 It follows in string theory this vibration determines the mass, force, and graviton of the matter. - This currently echoes in quantum mechanics as superposition which is practically the entanglement.

 # Framework